build-on-aws/bedrock-agent-txt2sql/README.md

 ### Step 5: Setup Bedrock agent and action group
 - Navigate to the Bedrock console.
 Go to the toggle on the left, and under **Orchestration** select `Agents`.
-Provide an agent name, like **sql-agent** then create the agent.
+Provide an agent name, like **athena-agent** then create the agent.

 - The agent description is optional, and we will use the default new service role.
 For the model, select **Anthropic Claude 3 Haiku**.
 Next, provide the following instruction for the agent: